-In the ClassroomTake students to another place, encourage them to understand other cultures and create global citizens by signing up to join GVC.
+In the ClassroomTake students to another place; encourage them to understand other cultures and create global citizens by signing up to join GVC.
 After introducing GVC on an interactive whiteboard or projector, create a quick poll (with no membership required) using SurveyRock, reviewed here, to vote for which country or region to communicate with and share information.
-Begin a blog for each student to share reflections.
+Begin a blog for each student to share reflections using a blog tool like Edublog, reviewed here.
 Consider asking the partner teacher to have their students blog, too, and encourage students to respond to each others' blogs.
 Students' writing improves when they have an authentic audience.
 Haven't started blogging yet?
 Check out TeachersFirst's Blog Basics.

-Another idea would be to use a projector and Lino, reviewed here, (no membership required) to discuss and informally assess prior knowledge about the culture with whom students will be working.
-Lino creates virtual sticky notes on a bulletin board.
-Once the project is underway, go back to Lino occasionally, and add what they learned and whether it coincides with the students' original ideas.
-Before culminating the project, ask the partner class if they will fill in the areas and ideas missed on your Lino.
+Another idea would be to use a projector and Padlet, reviewed here, and use their columns feature to discuss and informally assess prior knowledge about the culture with whom students will be working.
+Padlet creates virtual bulletin boards.
+Once the project is underway, go back to Padlet occasionally, and add what students learned and whether it coincides with their original ideas.
+Before culminating the project, ask the partner class if they will fill in the areas and ideas missed on your Padlet.
 Consider starting a lunch time or after school club for students to have more time to participate in the Clubhouse.